Editor's note: This story was updated Nov. 14, 2019, with additional recalls.

 The claim: Ranitidine may be prone to breaking down into a cancer-causing substance.
 FDA testing found the impurity in generic versions and in brand-name Zantac.

-On Oct.
-18, Sanofi said it would voluntarily recall Zantac OTC in the U.S. and Canada.
+Dr. Reddy's Laboratories Ltd is voluntarily recalling all prescription and over-the-counter versions of the drug.
+Sanofi said it would voluntarily recall Zantac OTC in the U.S. and Canada.
 Earlier, one major manufacturer had recalled its version of the drug, and another had ceased distribution.
 CVS said it would stop selling the drugs until further notice out of an "abundance of caution."
 Walmart, Walgreens and Rite Aid also suspended sales of the drugs.
 Canada has asked all drugmakers to stop distribution there, until they can prove their products don’t contain it.

 Laboratory testing of the drug found the carcinogen n-nitrosodimethylamine (NDMA).
 But we don’t know yet what caused the contamination.
 Ranitidine may simply be unstable and likely to break down, forming NDMA on its own.
 If this is the case, eventually the drug could be taken off the market.
 Or NDMA may appear when generic versions of the drug are made in countries with lax quality control, which allows contaminants to sneak in.